mikakorkiakoski/TheAmazingPortfolio/README.md

 ![js1](reviewImages/js1.png)

+I also have function closemenu() onclick in navigation bar's href buttons so it always closes menu when navbar's buttons are clicked with mobile-device.

 ### 2/5 Multiple event listeners and basic DOM manipulations.
 Here are 3 event listeners and if you just open app.js you can see every function is basically DOM manipulation.